Wednesday, September 18, 2013

 - The bathrooms - Okay, so the bathrooms aren't anything special, but it's what's outside the bathrooms that you don't want to miss!
 Located down a flight of stairs on the 2nd floor, in a small gallery space, hang several framed political cartoons that were drawn either about LBJ or specifically for him.
 Several of them had personal notes at the bottom, stating they were a gift to him from the cartoonist.
 Definitely made the 3-year-old's potty trip worth it.

 The museum will soon start charging admission for the first time since it opened in 1971.
-As of this date (September 2013), the museum is only asking for a suggested donation.
 Admission is expected to take effect in October 2013.
-Suggested donations, and soon to be admission, to the museum are $8 for adults, $5 for seniors, and $3 for children ages 13 - 17.
+Admission to the museum will be $8 for adults, $5 for seniors, and $3 for children ages 13 - 17.
 Ages 12 and under are free.
 The museum is also free on the following days:

 - Martin Luther King Day